 i.
 To Understand the Format

-- Now, you need to understand the methodology of a language analysis.
-You must get familiarize with different kinds of rhetorical devices and persuasive techniques used by writers.
+- Now, you need to understand the methodology of language analysis.
+You must get familiarized with different kinds of rhetorical devices and persuasive techniques used by writers.

-- Next is to understand the desired outcome of a language analysis.
+- Next is to understand the desired outcome of language analysis.